List of General Hospital characters introduced in the 1990s: Marcus Taggert

 Marcus Taggert is a fictional character on the ABC soap opera General Hospital.

 Casting

 The character was portrayed by Réal Andrews from December 17, 1996 to April 1997, February 1998 to May 2003, and from January 2020.
 Mathew St. Patrick portrayed him from April 1997 to November 1997.
 Andrews returned to the role on August 19, 2020.
 In November 2020, it was reported Andrews would temporarily exit the role, due to undisclosed reasons; Asante Jones was named as Andrews' replacement; he first appeared on December 17 and left in early 2021, when Andrews reclaimed the role.
 Jones briefly stepped in for Andrews again in February 2022.
+In October 2024, Andrews announced his time as Taggert was "over".

 Backstory

 As a youngster, Marcus met Deke Woods, Sonny Corinthos's stepfather and a police officer in Brooklyn.
 Deke became Marcus' mentor, inspiring the young man to become a police officer himself.
 Deke was killed by Joe Scully in an alley.
 Marcus decided to seek revenge.
 He moved to Port Charles and harassed Sonny every chance he got.
 His vendetta with Sonny got him into trouble on the job on more than one occasion.